 These general-purpose financial statements have been prepared in accordance with the requirements of the Associations Incorporations Act [WA], Australian Accounting Standards - Simplified Disclosures, other authoritative pronouncements of the Australian Standards Board, Urgent Issues Group Interpretations and the ACNC Act 2012.

-Historical Cost Accounting.
+The entity is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.